0xdeafcafe/crpc-dotnet/README.md

 	public void Configure(IApplicationBuilder app)
 	{
 		app.UseCrpc("/1", opts => {
+			// What kind of auth do we want? opts.Authentication = AuthenticationType.AllowInternalAuthentication;

 			// Register the server type - needed for reflection later opts.RegisterServer<RPC>();